-15 Best Things to do in Windermere (Lake District)
+Very Best Things to do in Windermere Lake District

-For those seeking a slower-paced environment, Windermere really is the place to go.
+For those seeking a slower-paced environment, Windermere in the lake district really is the place to go.
 The town’s fascinating history is just waiting to be discovered, including old-school railroads and ancient castles.

 There’s loads of fun to be had by visitors both old and young, so let’s get stuck into the best things to do in Windermere!

-Of all the wonderful things to do in Windermere, this absolutely has to be at the very top of your list.
-With timed entrances and several other quirky characteristics, the wait is worth it as you’re encouraged to let your inner-child enjoy Potter’s magical world.
+Of all the wonderful things to do in Windermere village, this absolutely has to be at the very top of your list.
+With timed entrances and several other quirky characteristics, the wait is worth it as you’re encouraged to let your inner child enjoy Potter’s magical world.

 Each room is filled with references from her stories – from the tales of “Peter Rabbit” to “Jemima Puddle-Duck”, this trip down memory lane is sure to warm the hearts of every visitor who steps through the door.